The CEO problem with inter-block memory

 \section{Introduction}

 We set up the CEO (chief executive or estimation officer) problem with inter-block memory as follows.
-An information source $\{X_i\}$ outputs a block of length $n$, $X_i \in \mathcal A^n$, at time $i$; it is observed by $K$ encoders through $K$ noisy channels; at time $i$, $k$th encoder sees $Y_i^k$ generated according to $P_{Y_i^k | X_1, \ldots, X_{i}, Y_{1}^k, \ldots, Y_{i-1}^k}$.
+An information source $\{X_i\}$ emits a block of length $n$, $X_i \in \mathcal A^n$, at time $i$; it is observed by $K$ encoders through $K$ noisy channels; at time $i$, $k$th encoder sees $Y_i^k$ generated according to $P_{Y_i^k | X_1, \ldots, X_{i}, Y_{1}^k, \ldots, Y_{i-1}^k}$.
 See \figref{fig:system}.
 The encoders (observers) communicate to the decoder (CEO) via their separate noiseless rate-constrained links.
 At each time $i$, $k$th observer forms a codeword based on the observations it has seen so far, i.e., $Y_1^k, \ldots, Y_i^k$.
-The decoder at time $i$ chooses $\hat X_i \in \hat {\mathcal A}^n$ based on the codewords it received thus far.
+The decoder at time $i$ forms the estimate, $\hat X_i \in \hat {\mathcal A}^n$, based on the codewords it received thus far.
 The goal is to minimize the average distortion

 where $t$ is the \emph{time horizon} over which the source is being tracked, and $\sd \colon \mathcal A^n \times \hat {\mathcal A}^n \mapsto \mathbb R_+$ is the distortion measure.
-Encoding and decoding operations leverage memory of the past but cannot look in the future.
-In this causal setting no delay is allowed in producing $\hat X_i$.
+Encoding and decoding operations leverage the memory of the past but cannot look in the future.
+In this causal setting no delay is allowed neither at the encoders in producing codewords to encode $X_i$ nor at the decoder in producing~$\hat X_i$.